 Contact the WDVA Veterans Benefits Resource Center (VBRC) by email or toll-free 1-800-WIS-VETS (947-8387) if you have questions.

-The Wisconsin GI Bill provides a full waiver (“remission”) of tuition and fees for eligible veterans and their dependents for up to 8 full-time semesters or 128 credits (whichever is greater) at any University of Wisconsin System (UWS) or Wisconsin Technical College System (WTCS) institution for any degree seeking courses, or for study at the undergraduate, masters or even doctorial level at the UW System.
+The Wisconsin GI Bill provides a full waiver (“remission”) of tuition and segregated fees for eligible veterans and their dependents for up to 8 full-time semesters or 128 credits (whichever is greater) at any University of Wisconsin System (UWS) or Wisconsin Technical College System (WTCS) institution for any degree seeking courses, or for study at the undergraduate, masters or even doctorial level at the UW System.

-In accordance with 2005 Wisconsin Act 468, signed into law by Governor Jim Doyle on Memorial Day 2006 and effective with the 2007–08 academic year, the tuition remission is a full 100% of tuition and fees.
+In accordance with 2005 Wisconsin Act 468, signed into law by Governor Jim Doyle on Memorial Day 2006 and effective with the 2007–08 academic year, the tuition remission is a full 100% of tuition and segregated fees.
 The Wisconsin Department of Veterans Affairs verifies/certifies the veteran's eligibility for the program.
-The waiver ("remission") of tuition and fees for eligible veterans and their dependents is adminstered by the participating UW and Wisconsin Technical Colleges.
+The waiver ("remission") of tuition and segregated fees for eligible veterans and their dependents is administered by the participating UW and Wisconsin Technical Colleges.

 "If you served after September 10, 2001, and are currently using the WI GI Bill or plan to use the WI GI Bill; DO NOT MAKE AN IRREVOCABLE CHOICE TO CHANGE TO POST 9/11 Chapter 33 FEDERAL BENEFITS UNTIL YOU HAVE ALL THE FACTS.
 Visit the Wisconsin GI Bill Information website for additional information.

 The Wisconsin GI Bill is a state program that is entirely separate from the federal VA's Montgomery GI Bill.
 For more information on the federal GI Bill, see the Federal GI Bill information below.